jackdewinter/pymarkdown/docs/rules/rule_md034.md

 ## Reasoning

+### Correctness

+When text
-The primary reason for enabling this rule is correctness.
-When text that looks like the start of a formal URL is encountered by a reader, that reader will try and click on the text, thinking it is a link unless there is other formatting to convince them otherwise.
+that looks like the start of a formal URL is seen by someone reading the document, that person will try and click on the text, thinking it is a link unless there is other formatting to convince them otherwise.

-Note that as the various allowed forms of URLs and URIs is a very [complex topic](https://stackoverflow.com/questions/30847/regex-to-validate-uris), this rule only strives to handle the most mainstream cases.
+Note that as the various allowed forms of URLs and URIs is a very [complex topic](https://stackoverflow.com/questions/30847/regex-to-validate-uris), this rule only strives to address the most mainstream cases.

 ## Examples